VioletaLibertad/django-test/readme.md

 The idea behind this was to create a simple blog, in which you could perform basic CRUD operations.

-Later, it has used as a base to test the [Typeform API](https://developer.typeform.com/get-started/) and its Responses API.
+Later, it was used as a base to test the [Typeform API](https://developer.typeform.com/get-started/) and its Responses API.

 The data from responses it's also saved here: [Google Sheet](https://docs.google.com/spreadsheets/d/1GO1Gkc1tfAgw0ti-007_cx4K6nN6siUXErskbDCkqnY/edit#gid=249915197)